 2. Cover the area with cardboard or newspapers

 Some gardeners prefer cardboard, some newspaper, and some say you need both.
 We went with cardboard.
 We made sure the cardboard was mostly brown, not too much ink on it.
 It was a nice calm day, so the task did not take very long.
 This layer of cardboard is there to prevent weeds (and lawn) from growing.
+We did not use Roundup weed and grass control to kill the lawn.
+Roundup is a very aggressive chemical, not good for any garden.
 Over time the cardboard will decompose and turn into soil.
 In the process, it will kill the weeds and feed the worms, a win-win.

 3. Add a layer of straw